rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ### Step 1 - Create an Activity log alert

-On the screen that you're currently on, click 'Add activity log alert'.
+Click 'Add activity log alert' on the page that you're currently on.

 ![Create Alert in Activity Log](images/5_AlertscreatefromActivitylog.png?raw=true)